The HyperTexts

 ―Sappho, loose translation/interpretation by Michael R. Burch

 Sappho was the first great lyric poet we know by name today, and she may still be the greatest of the lyric poets.
 She is best known for her epigrams, which like haiku are brief, concise and often startling.
 As I worked on a page about the best lyric poems of all time, the haiku below appeared to me from "out of blue nothing," and without any prior intention I ended up not only creating this page, but also translating a number of haiku in the process.
-Did some ancient master provide the gift as a way of encouraging me to pay oriental lyric poetry its proper due?
+Did some ancient master provide the gift as a way of encouraging me to pay haiku its proper due?
 In any case, here's my poem:

 Dark-bosomed clouds